Caring For Your Wisdom Teeth Stitches

 Days 1-3: The Adjustment Period

-In the first 3 days , your stitches will feel tight and irritable.
-This is because the extraction area is traumatized and is going immediate healing and inflamation phase.
+In the first 3 days, your stitches will feel tight and irritable.
+This is because the extraction area is traumatized and is going immediate healing and inflammation phase.

-Extraction site is slowly moving toward healing and forming new tissue.
-This will cause some changes in the area that is tighteneded initially with stitches to close the extraction site.
-You will feel diferent sensations over time which can be from a pulling and tightening feel to a unpleasant taste in your mouth.
+The extraction site is slowly moving toward healing and forming new tissue.
+This will cause some changes in the area that is tightened initially with stitches to close the extraction site.
+You will feel different sensations over time, which can be from a pulling and tightening feel to an unpleasant taste in your mouth.

 Days 4-7: The Dissolving Begins